GrizzHacks/Beginners-Portal/InfoPage/README.md

     text-decoration: none;
 }
 ```
-- [`transition: x`](https://www.w3schools.com/css/css3_transitions.asp) is the first attribute we see that allows us to change another attribute over a fixed period of time.
+- [`transition: x`](https://www.w3schools.com/css/css3_transitions.asp): The first attribute we see that allows us to change another attribute over a fixed period of time.
 > By specifying `transform 0.8s`, we say "perform a 3D transformation over the course of 0.8s".
 - [`transform-style: x`](https://www.w3schools.com/cssref/css3_pr_transform-style.asp): This attribute specifies how nested elements (in this case the h1 elements) are rendered in 3D space.
 Check out the associated link for a demo.
 > transform-style MUST be used with the transform property.